8.2.2 Reclaiming a payment

 Example: An interview might be appropriate if there is nothing to indicate how the person was supported in the period.

-People reclaiming NSA or YA job seeker will generally be required to attend an interview with their jobactive or CDP provider, usually within 2 working days of their initial contact with Centrelink about their reclaim.
+People reclaiming JSP or YA job seeker will generally be required to attend an interview with their jobactive or CDP provider, usually within 2 working days of their initial contact with Centrelink about their reclaim.

 Act reference: SS(Admin)Act section 63 Requirement to attend Department etc.